Page 2

 Note: If you need help using your ftp client, consult your documentation or ask in the GF news groups.
 If you use Cute Ftp® Pro visit here or ask in our newsgroup dedicated to GlobalScape® Products.

-If your host provides an easy way to password protect directory's in your hosting control panel, then I suggest you use it.
+Step 2 If your host provides an easy way to password protect directory's in your hosting control panel, then I suggest you use it.
 If not, now is where TextPad® comes in.
 Open TextPad®: it will automatically start a new document for you.
 From the file menu chose "save as" and chose "All Files" and "UNIX" from the drop downs.
 Name it .htpasswd.
 Save it some place you'll remember.
-For the user name were going to use demo and for the password were going to use demo
+For the user name were going to use demo and for the password were going to use demo.

-To create the contents go here.
+Step 3 To create the contents go here.
 This web page generates the encrypted password for you and gives you the properly formatted user name and password.
 Copy the results from the web page, and paste into your newly created .htpasswd file.

 This is what you should get: